-For more information on raising Parkinson’s awareness, visit the EPDA website.
+For more information on raising Parkinson’s awareness, visit Parkinson’s Europe website.

 “Together we can make a difference”

 Hear from three people with Parkinson’s disease about their experiences campaigning for the community, what motivates them to raise awareness – and how others can get involved

 Sabela Avión Martinez, United States: I started campaigning in February 2017, a few months after my diagnosis.
 I realised it was one of the things I could do to raise awareness, particularly about young onset Parkinson’s.
 It’s also an empowering activity!

 Massimiliano Iachini, Italy: I have Parkinson’s now, so I can’t wait until tomorrow to start campaigning – we need to find a cure now.

 Dr Maria De León, United States: I began my advocacy work nearly three decades ago, in order to bring more awareness to neurological diseases, especially Parkinson’s.
 I believe that early diagnosis and treatment can change the course of disease – improving quality of life.